 The goal throughout this website, through our social media presence, in-person recovery work, and online video consultations is to give the recovering alcohol addicted or drug addicted person the information and knowledge they need to protect themselves against the disease of drug addiction and alcoholism and free themselves from its grip.

 [Please note that we are not a detoxification service.
 If detoxification from a chemical dependency is required, please seek medical attention.]

 Nowadays we're rarely ever more than an arm's length from our phones.
-Since Reaction Recovery believes that sobriety is won or lost in the trenches of everyday life, which is to say it's those little daily habits that become the most impactful, we were happy to team up and create a package for the Reframe application for iOS.
+Since Reaction Recovery believes that recovery happens in the trenches of everyday life, which is to say, it's those little daily habits that become the most impactful, we were happy to team up and create a package for the Reframe application for iOS.

 Reframe is the most comprehensive sobriety accountability app on the market.
-It features a dynamic recovery package and so many tools you need for daily recovery and sobriety accountability right to your pocket.
+It features a dynamic recovery package and so many tools you need for daily recovery and sobriety accountability right in your pocket.

-We've incorporated the 12 Daily Rules for Recovery along with additional guidance and accountability tools into a monthly subscription package.
+We've incorporated the 12 Daily Rules for Recovery along with additional guidance and accountability strategies into a monthly subscription package.
 Find out what everyone's been talking about :-)

-Peronalized programs, CBT-based modules, structured daily guides, interactive exercises, relaxation techniques, breathing exercises, craving management tools, journal entries, sobriety tracking, shareable badges, and more!
+Peronalized programs, CBT-based modules, structured daily guides, interactive exercises, relaxation techniques, breathing exercises, craving management tools, guided meditations, journal entries, sobriety tracking, shareable badges, and more!

 Addictions can often lead to chemical dependencies which may result in a serious withdrawal or detoxification syndrome.
 For this reason, it is always recommended to seek medical attention when a detox is required.
 It is not safe or appropriate to begin discussing a lifestyle consistent with a successful recovery until the mind is cleared from the acute toxicity.